vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 could not be altered even in the drafts by any one only because that gentleman has been entrusted with the work of drafting the Congress Resolutions.
-At the Calcutta Congress (1906) it was resolved that the sys- tem of Government obtaining in the Self-Governing British Colonies should be extended to India ; at Surat though this resolution was almost repeated still this was set up as the ultimate goal, evidently meaning that it
+At the Calcutta Congress (1906) it was resolved that the sys###tem of Government obtaining in the Self-Governing British Colonies should be extended to India ; at Surat though this resolution was almost repeated still this was set up as the ultimate goal, evidently meaning that it